Back to LSTMs Hub

 Comparison to RNNs

-Next Steps: From Math to Code
+Next: From Math to Code

-In Part 2, we implement this exact formulation in pure PyTorch.
-We will build from a single LSTMCell up through multi-layer LSTMs, bidirectional processing, sequence classification, and the encoder-decoder Seq2Seq architecture.
+That covers the mathematical foundation -- three gates controlling a dedicated additive memory cell.
+In Part 2, we implement these equations in pure PyTorch, building from a single LSTMCell up through multi-layer stacks, bidirectional processing, sequence classification, and the encoder-decoder Seq2Seq architecture.